front-end-intermediate/session-1/readme.md

 npm run start
 ```

-Quit the process with Control-c.
+This will open index.html in your editor - examine the html and css in the inspector.

+Note: Browser Sync has an interface running at port 3001.

-Try adding a `--directory` option:
+Demo - adding a `--directory` option:

 ```js
   "scripts": {